michael-basil/michael-basil.github.io/light.md

 ## Aikido & Zen

 * Evolving
-  * From rigid oak to flexible bamboo
+  * From oak to bamboo
   * From moth to firefly
   * From fight to dance
 * Training